Space Shuttle thermal protection system: Reinforced carbon-carbon (RCC)

 The light gray material which withstood reentry temperatures up to 1510 °C protected the wing leading edges and nose cap.
 Each of the orbiters' wings had 22 RCC panels about 1/4 to 1/2 in thick.
 T-seals between each panel allowed for thermal expansion and lateral movement between these panels and the wing.

 RCC was a laminated composite material made from carbon fibres impregnated with a phenolic resin.
 After curing at high temperature in an autoclave, the laminate was pyrolized to convert the resin to pure carbon.
 This was then impregnated with furfural alcohol in a vacuum chamber, then cured and pyrolized again to convert the furfural alcohol to carbon.
 This process was repeated three times until the desired carbon-carbon properties were achieved.

 To provide oxidation resistance for reuse capability, the outer layers of the RCC were coated with silicon carbide.
-The silicon-carbide coating protected the carbon-carbon from oxidation.
 The RCC was highly resistant to fatigue loading that was experienced during ascent and entry.
 It was stronger than the tiles and was also used around the socket of the forward attach point of the orbiter to the External Tank to accommodate the shock loads of the explosive bolt detonation.
 RCC was the only TPS material that also served as structural support for part of the orbiter's aerodynamic shape: the wing leading edges and the nose cap.
 All other TPS components (tiles and blankets) were mounted onto structural materials that supported them, mainly the aluminium frame and skin of the orbiter.